Ami Horowitz: Career

 After graduating from USC, Horowitz managed a Democratic candidate's unsuccessful campaign for state comptroller of Maryland.
 Then, taking the candidate's advice to "make money and go into politics later," he went into investment banking, and spent sixteen years in that field.
 During that period, he worked at Lehman Brothers.
 Asked by Brian Lamb on C-SPAN about his political views, Horowitz described himself as "right-of-center" but "not reflexively" so.

-Executive order against anti-Semitism
+Executive order against antisemitism

 Horowitz released a video from a Middle East conference hosted by Duke University and UNC-Chapel Hill, that was largely paid for by the U.S. government.
 The video showed edited clips of a performance by Palestinian-Israeli rapper Tamer Nafar of a satirical song called "Mama, I fell in love with a Jew".
-Because of Horowitz's video, the Department of Education sued the universities and President Trump signed an executive order against anti-Semitism.
+Because of Horowitz's video, the Department of Education sued the universities and President Trump signed an executive order against antisemitism.